danpops/rock-paper-scissors/README.md

 # RockPaperScissors
-This is a very minimalistic React Native Rock Paper Scissors app, made with TypeScript, redux-toolkit, and styled-components.
+This is a very minimalistic React Native Rock Paper Scissors app, made with TypeScript, redux-toolkit, and React Native Reanimated 2.

-TODO:
-- Implement better UI with more animations